Why It Works

 Bring a large pot of water to a boil.
 Combine dashi with chicken stock in a large saucepan and place over medium-high heat.
 Bring blended broth to a simmer; take care not to let it boil, as it will become cloudy.

-Begin cooking noodles in large pot of boiling water according to our Homemade Ramen Noodle recipe or package instructions.
+Begin cooking noodles in a large pot of boiling water according to our homemade ramen noodle recipe or package instructions.

 Place 2 tablespoons (30ml) shio tare in each of 4 warmed serving bowls.
 Ladle around 1 1/2 cups (350ml) blended broth into each bowl.
 Taste broth for seasoning; it should be quite salty.
 Add more broth or more tare to each bowl to adjust the seasoning.